 The fair value hierarchy establishes three levels to classify the inputs to valuation techniques used to measure fair value.
 Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.
 Level 2 inputs are other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (prices) or indirectly (derived from prices).
 Level 3 inputs are for the assets or liabilities that are not based on observable market data (unobservable inputs).

-The Company's financial instruments consist of cash, restricted cash, receivables, deposits, accounts payable and accrued liabilities, loan payable and lease liability.
-Restricted cash represents collateral in respect of the corporate credit card facility with a financial institution.
+The Company's financial instruments consist of cash and cash equivalents, receivables, deposits, accounts payable and accrued liabilities and lease liability.

 The carrying values of these financial instruments approximate their fair value due to their short terms to maturity.